euqueme/new-york-times-clone/README.md

 ## Live Version

-You can see it here (after merging with master):  https://majovainilla.github.io/new-york-times-clone/
+You can see it here:  https://majovainilla.github.io/new-york-times-clone/

 ## Built With